 I took on the role of full-time-homesteader and find-out-how-to-do-all-this(er).
 With that role came the caretaker of the rabbits.
 Needless to say, I’ve ended up loving our rabbits and with the help of this book, I got pretty good at it!

-Rabbits are some of the best beginner farm animals.
+Rabbits are some of the best beginner farm animals and great small farm animals.
 They’re also the best introduction to raising mammals for beginners.
-With a gestation period of about a month, cull date as early as 8 weeks depending on the breed, they provide a quick and hearty meat provision.
+With a gestation period of about a month, cull date as early as 8 weeks depending on the breed.
+They provide a quick and hearty meat provision.

 The most difficult part of raising rabbits is determining their gender, but you’ll get the hang of it.